5 Ways To Make More Money In Business

 Patience / Delayed Gratification

-Sometimes people wait around gloating that they are patient people when in reality they are lazy.
+However, sometimes people wait around gloating that they are patient people when in reality they are lazy.
 Life isn’t going to hand success to you.
 Real hard work and determination are needed to be applied in conjunction with patience.

 Don’t take shortcuts.
-Don’t make sacrifices in quality that will hurt you 3 years from now, if it means an extra buck tomorrow.
+Don’t make sacrifices in quality that will hurt you 3 years from now if it means an extra buck tomorrow.
 Put in the hard, unavoidable work.
-Practice, fail, practice again and master these 5 ideas.
+Practice, fail, practice again, and master these 5 ideas.
 You’ll be on your way to revenue goals and so much more.